Skip to content

 The task calls benchmarks/bench.sh through mise x, installs the benchmark toolchain declared on the task, sets RUNS=10 WARMUP=3, and points RESULTS_JSON at benchmarks/results.json so the file is rewritten in-place.
 Commit the updated JSON to refresh the chart above — the VitePress data loader at docs/benchmarks.data.ts reads it at build time, so you don't need to edit benchmarks.md or hand-write any chart data.

-For cross-machine reproducibility, ad-hoc runs use a hermetic local registry with the link throttled to a fixed 500mbit baseline — a "fast home broadband" speed — so two runs on different ISPs or CI runners produce comparable numbers:
+Benchmark runs use a hermetic local registry with the link shaped to a fixed 500mbit / 50ms baseline — a "fast home broadband" profile — so two runs on different ISPs or CI runners produce comparable numbers:

 sh